VESPo: Verified Evaluation of Secret Polynomials: Tools for the verification of a polynomial evaluation

 \end{lemma} \begin{proof} As $Y^i-X^i=(Y-X)(\sum_{k=0}^{i-1} Y^{i-k-1}X^k)$, we obtain that \(Q_P(Y,X)=\sum_{i=1}^d p_i \sum_{k=0}^{i-1} Y^{i-k-1}X^k\).
 This is also \(Q_P(Y,X)=\sum_{k=0}^{d-1} X^k\left(\sum_{i=k+1}^d p_iY^{i-k-1}\right). \) \myqed\end{proof}

 This identity relates two evaluations of $P$: $P(Y)=P(X)+(Y-X)Q_P(Y,X)$.
 This equation allows one to verify $z\checks{=}P(r)$ by checking, for a secret $s$, that:

-For this, let $E,D$ be the encryption and decryption functions of a partially homomorphic cryptosystem, supporting addition of two ciphertexts and multiplication of ciphertext by a cleartext, as in~\Cref{homo:addmul}.
+For this, let $E,D$ be the encryption and decryption functions of a partially homomorphic cryptosystem, supporting addition of two ciphertexts and multiplication of ciphertext by a cleartext, as in~\Cref{eq:homo:addmul}.
 Therefore it is possible to evaluate a ciphered polynomial at a clear evaluation point, using powers of the evaluation point: for $x=[1,r,r^2,\ldots,r^d]$, denote by $\Transpose{E(P)}\boxdot{x}=\prod_{i=0}^dE(p_i)^{r^i}=E(P(r))$, the homomorphic polynomial evaluation.

-Similarly, if $H=[h_i]=[g^{a_i}]$, denote by $H\odot{x}=\prod_{i=0}h_i^{x_i} = g^{\sum{a_ix_i}}$ the dot-product in the exponents.
-Then~\cref{proto:cKZG} shows how the server produces the evaluation via the partially homomorphic cipher and the subset polynomials.
+Similarly, if $H=[h_0,\ldots,h_d]=[g^{a_0},\ldots,g^{a_d}]$, denote by $H\odot{x}=\prod_{i=0}^dh_i^{x_i} = g^{\sum{a_ix_i}}$ the dot-product in the exponents.
+Then~\cref{proto:cKZG} shows how the Server produces the evaluation via the partially homomorphic cipher and the subset polynomials (in this table, and in the following protocols presentations, time passes from top to bottom only, driven by the "Communications" column).
 Then this evaluation is bound to be correct by the consistency check in the exponents.